Skip to main content

 HU1 2AA

-The Coroners Courts are also located in The Guildhall and this is where all inquest hearings will take place.
+The Coroners Courts are also located in The Guildhall.
+This is where all inquest hearings will take place.

-The East Riding and Hull Coroner's Service would look into someone’s death if they died within the East Riding of Yorkshire or Hull area, and -
+The East Riding and Hull Coroner's Service looks into someone’s death if they died within the East Riding of Yorkshire or Hull area, and -

 • the cause of death is unknown